Financial Aid: Student Loans

 - Direct Subsidized Loans are available to undergraduate students with financial need.

-- The University of Mary Financial Aid Office will determine how much you can borrow based on the results of your FASFA application.
+- The University of Mary Financial Aid Office will determine how much you can borrow based on the results of your FAFSA application.

 - while you're in school at least half-time (6 credits),